vlayer-xyz/vlayer/book/src/features/json-and-regex.md

 When dealing with [Web Proofs](/features/web.html), the ability to parse JSON data is essential.
 Similarly, finding specific strings or patterns in the subject or body of an email is crucial for [Email Proofs](/features/email.html).

-To support these use cases, we provide helpers for parsing text using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and extracting data from JSON directly within vlayer `Prover` contracts.
+To support these needs, we provide helpers for parsing text using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and extracting data from JSON directly within vlayer `Prover` contracts.

 ## JSON Parsing